murraycoding/Python-Game/README.md

 By the end of the day, I was able to get the double laser to be as a weapon upgrade.
 If the player kills the Bee enemy.
 There is a chance they will drop a silver coin.
 If the player moves over to the silver coin, the weapon will change to a double laser.
 The  silver coin will automatically disapear after a set time.
 Right now, the weapon stays on double.
 I am hoping to solve the weapon cooldown period tomorrow.

 ### October 14, 2020
 Finished adding the double laser update.
 When a player picks up the silver coin, they will have a double laser but only for a set time.
 After that, the players weapon reverts to a single laser.
+Added spread laser to the game and the on press enter function now checks for the spread laser.